Late in 2016 I was honored to deliver a keynote at Hamburgsides

 A well-established "us" is a team or a group of people who stick together and work together no matter what, who have recognized a shared goal and support one another on the way there.
 The "us" I have seen on plenty of occasions, it helps CTFers capturing their Fs, it helps incident responders in staying awake for 48 hours, it gets projects done cheaper err quicker I mean, than what the plan was.
 It is magic.

 Last year in November I have witnessed an "us" I had not been aware was there.
 Indirect base of the Hamburgsides talk is a workshop I organized two years in a row, an event named BlackHoodie.
-It's a women-only reverse engineering bootcamp, yes bootcamp, aimed at female engineers who are interested in low-level tech but who are hesitant to jump right at it on their own.
+It's a women-only reverse engineering bootcamp, aimed at female engineers who are interested in low-level tech but who are hesitant to jump right at it on their own.
 The first edition was held at University of Applied Sciences St.Pölten, and in 2016 it was again a 2-day event, this time located at the G Data offices in Bochum, Germany.
 Believe it or not, 27 attendees made their way, we were 14 nationalities from 5 different continents, with backgrounds in computer science, data science, mathematics, history, applied physics, and, hold your breath, astro physics.
 We did static RE on an IRCBot, discussed packers and went through some of Upatre's anti-analysis tricks with a debugger.

 Under the line, the project is nothing more than two days sitting together talking about a binary.
 In reality though it is much more.
 I have failed repeatedly in understanding why the guerrilla-women-RE-bootcamp concept was thus far so successful.

-But now, how do I measure success?
+Now, how do I measure success?
 The magic "us" is a start, but also just a start.
 The past few years I've been talking so much about women-in-technology, and received many titles for it too; being an advocate and a role model.
 Thats for some part an honor, for another though, one grows quite tired of being randomly reminded of being -the girl-.
 But what to do about it more talking?!
 Certainly not.

 A month ago I went to Troopers conference in Heidelberg, and ran into my workshop homies, four of them.
 That wasn't planned, just happened.
 One of them did a remarkable keynote, two presented their security research.
 Over the past year I saw BlackHoodies at conferences, read papers and blogposts written by them, connected researcherettes over research topics, asked them questions and answered theirs.
 And that was when I realized, so this is where we are, the workshop is being successful.